 Another common complaint is WiFi or WiFi drops.
 From poor connectivity, drops, to even 5GHz not working right.
 We had similar issues on the OnePlus 5T and 6, but they’re usually easy to fix.

 If you’re having WiFi problems we have a few suggestions.
 For one, try turning WiFi off and back on again.
 It’s also a good idea to power down your WiFi router at home for a few minutes and turn it back on, or even unplug it for 5 minutes.
 Another option is to head to Settings > WiFi and forget your wireless network.
 Then search again and reconnect, put in the password, and try it again.
 This completely resets the connection between your phone and WiFi and gives it a fresh start.
-The most recent Pie beta for OxygenOS has WiFi improvements, so stay tuned for a future software update in November or early December.

 How to Fix OnePlus 6T Bluetooth Problems